 2. Discuss the various criteria of personhood and whether any of them is better than the others.

-5. Planned Parenthood vs. Casey maintains that states may have some restrictions on abortion so long as they do not place an undue burden or “substantial obstacle” in the woman’s pursuit of an abortion.
-Discuss whether TRAP laws violate this provision by creating undue burdens or substantial obstacles.
+7. Planned Parenthood vs. Casey maintains that states may have some restrictions on abortion so long as they do not place an undue burden or “substantial obstacle” in the woman’s pursuit of an abortion.
+Discuss whether the TRAP laws in Texas violated this provision.

 8. In Roe v.
 Wade, the Supreme Court’s majority decision places a lot of weight on the fact that strict abortion laws emerged only recently in the late 19th century.
 Is this historical argument for abortion rights convincing?
 Explain.